JuhyungSon/SimLab/README.md

 - [Control Room]

-- OperationModeButton: If the user wants to begin interacting with the operation protocol screen, this code will initiate the DC(Distialliation Column) protocols.
+- OperationModeButton: If the user wants to begin interacting with the operation protocol screen, this code will initiate the DC(Distillation Column) protocols.

 - [Chemical Plant]